 Platinum / Platinum Plus810

 However, if you hold an eligible Velocity Points-earning credit card, you’ll continue to earn the full 5 Velocity Points per dollar on Virgin Australia flights.
-However, this only seems to apply to direct-earn cards such as the American Express Velocity Business, not transfer cards such as the Citi Premier or American Express Platinum.
+This only seems to apply to direct-earn cards such as the American Express Velocity Business, not transfer cards such as the Citi Premier or American Express Platinum.

 More on earning rate changes: